abilandz/PH8124/Lecture_12/Lecture_12.md

  cout<<"3: "<<gFile<<endl;
 }
 ```
-That being said, in order to save for instance histogram in the ROOT file, by using histrogram's member functions, we need to know to which ROOT file the global variable ```gFile``` is initialized.
+That being said, in order to save for instance histogram in the ROOT file, by using histogram's member functions, we need to know to which ROOT file the global variable ```gFile``` is initialized.
 This is illustrated with the following code snippet:
 ```cpp
 {
  TFile *file = new TFile("someFileName.root","RECREATE");